5m1Ly/restfx/readme.md

 I build this resource so its easy to create a api for your (FiveM, RedM, LibertyM or FX) server build on the CitizenFX framework.
 It uses a simpel format which allows you to easly create api calls and add parameters, handlers for these calls and parameters.
 _* within any snippet we refer to the localhost addres which is `127.0.0.1:30120`_

+# Usage
+1. **in resource**
+	You can use the lib in several diffrent ways, the resource itself contains a file in the following location `root/cfx-api-library/src/server/main.lua`.
+Here you are able to build you rest api.
+1. **file loading**
+	If you want to build a rest api for a specifc resource you could load the following file, `@cfx-api-library/dist/library.lua` on the server side in you fxmanifest file.
+1. **exports**
+	We also have a export system in place you can use simply call `exports['cfx-api-library'].method('myApi', ...)` to use the api class mimic.

 # Methods
-Here you'll find a list width available methods (functions) from the api class mimic
+Here you'll find a list width available methods (functions) from the api class mimic.
+You don't need to use the create function when using the export system.

 ## api.create()
 With this function you are able to initialize a new class mimic which is used to build the api with